RandomSearch18/a-level-project/docs/readme.md

 #### General dependency updates

 The frontend has a large number of dependencies (including dependencies of dependencies), and it is good practice to keep them up to date, to benefit from any security improvements, performance improvements, and bug fixes.
 If a major version upgrade has to be made, then some changes to the project code may be required.
 Otherwise, the packages can be upgraded using `yarn upgrade-interactive --latest` and then tested normally to ensure the upgrade has not broken anything.

+### Maintenance non-issues

+#### Updates to the OSM database

+OSM data is freshly downloaded whenever a new route request is made, so any updates to address, road, or path data in OSM will automatically be reflected in the calculated routes.
+In the rare case that the (cached) data for a previously-calculated route is no longer suitable, the user can use the "clear cache and reload" feature to force the OSM data to be re-downloaded.

+Map tiles are locally cached once downloaded, so there is a chance that the base map will appear out of date if there are changes to the OSM database between uses of the app.
+This is a minor issue if it does happen, as it only affects the visuals of the map, and not the accuracy of the calculated route.
+If there is a significant mismatch between the shape of the highlighted route and the geometry of the paths of the map, the "clear cache and reload" button can be used to bring the map tiles up-to-date.

+In summary, map data is not bundled with the app and is downloaded on-demand from a live copy of the OSM database, so there is no maintenance required on the project side to keep the map data up-to-date.

+#### Operating system/platform changes

+Since the user-facing product is a web app, it any platform specifics are abstracted away, so it won't be affected by any changes to OS APIs or programs installed on the system (like display compositors).

+#### Updated browser APIs

+The frontend is a web app, and features are often added to the HTML, JS and CSS specifications.
+However, updates to the web specifications are always made to be backwards-compatible, so the app should continue to function no matter what new features are added to browsers.
+The exception to this is security restrictions are sometime made tighter, which can break functionality in some cases, but I doubt that this will affect my app.

 ## Appendix